 Matthew Lane: Research skills training offered by the School of Humanities and Social Sciences

-10am, Thursday 18 October onwards (6 sessions): Aims and methods of histories of the sciences (Nick Jardine)
+11am, Mondays from 28 October (6 sessions): Aims and methods of histories of the sciences (Nick Jardine)

 These workshops are for discussion of the identity, aims, methods and problems of the history of science.
 In the first, NJ will give an overview of the formation of history of science as a discipline.
 In the second, we shall discuss problems of anachronism.
 Possible subsequent topics include 'sociological approaches to the history of science', 'Big Pictures versus microhistories', 'histories of the circulation of scientific knowledge', 'the purposes of the history of science'.
 Suggestions for topics and readings will be welcome as will volunteers to introduce topics.